 High-grade sarcomas develop rarely in multiple hereditary exostoses

-Osteochondromas in pelvis, scapula, ribs, spine (Central Lesions) carry a higher risk of malignant transformation.
+Lesions in the pelvis, scapula, ribs, and spine (Central Lesions) carry a higher risk of malignant transformation.

 - A sudden increase in size